homeless way of traveling in the 1930’s

 WELCOME TO OUR FAITH IN ACTION HOMELESS AND LOW INCOME FOOD FOR THOUGHT BLOG

 This is our Ministry News and thoughts section.
-Its an entry point to our overall Homeless Ministry program.
-Its intent to provide news about Homeless issues , thought provoking Video’s and articles about homeless life and be a place where homeless advocates and agencies can express their opinions.
+Its an entry point to our overall Homeless and low income Ministry program.
+Its intent to provide news about Homeless and low income issues , thought provoking Video’s and articles about homeless life and be a place where homeless advocates and agencies can express their opinions.
+It is also a place for those agencies and individuals that seek to help those with low income

 The poet F Scott Fizgerald made a comment about the rich